kubedb/docs/docs/concepts/databases/mongodb.md

 ### spec.certificateSecret

-`spec.certificateSecret` (optional) is a secret name that contains keyfile (a random string)against `key.txt` key.
-Each mongod instances in the replica set and `shardTopology` uses the contents of the keyfile as the shared password for authenticating other members in the `replicaset`.
+`spec.certificateSecret` (optional) is a secret name that contains keyfile (a random string) against `key.txt` key.
+Each mongod instance in the replica set and `shardTopology` uses the contents of the keyfile as the shared password for authenticating other members in the `replicaset`.
 Only `mongod` instances with the correct keyfile can join the replica set. _User can provide the `certificateSecret` by creating a secret with key `key.txt`.
 See [here](https://docs.mongodb.com/manual/tutorial/enforce-keyfile-access-control-in-existing-replica-set/#create-a-keyfile) to create the string for `certificateSecret`._ If `certificateSecret` is not given, KubeDB operator will generate a `certificateSecret` itself.

-Since, KubeDB-0.13.0 release, if the mongodb is either of ReplicaSet or Sharding, or if the `sslMode` is anything other than `disabled`,then `certificateSecret` will contain some required tls certificates including `ca.cert`, `ca.key`, `client.pem`.
+Since, KubeDB v0.13.0 release, if the mongodb is either of ReplicaSet or Sharding, or if the `sslMode` is anything other than `disabled`,then `certificateSecret` will contain some required tls certificates including `ca.cert`, `ca.key`, `client.pem`.

 Here, `ca.key` & `ca.cert` represents Certificate Authority (CA) Key and Certificate respectively.